Spring practice begins next month for Alabama football.

 The staff at Touchdown Alabama Magazine is getting everyone prepared for spring football with a new series.

 We will be highlighting early spring positions battles and which players will earn starting roles.
-After a breakdown of the defensive ends, we continue with the defense.
-We dissect the inside linebacker position for spring ball.
+After looking at the backup quarterback role, we now switch to defense.
+We dissect the defensive tackle position for spring ball.

 *Get the BEST Alabama football insider information, message board access, and recruiting coverage today!
 SIGN UP HERE to unlock our subscriber-only content!*